-In July 2015, Dr. Eswine, who previously served Covenant Seminary as assistant professor of homiletics and director of the Doctor of Ministry program (2001–2008), returned to us in a part-time role as director of the homiletics program and adjunct professor of homiletics.
-Zack continues to serve as lead pastor at Riverside Church (EPC) in Webster Groves, Missouri, where he has served since 2008.
-In his new role at Covenant, Zack teaches the introductory homiletics course, the introductory lectures for the core homiletics curriculum, and oversees the Seminary’s adjunct and visiting instructors who teach the homiletics preaching labs.
+In July 2015, Dr. Eswine, who previously served Covenant Seminary as Assistant Professor of Homiletics and Director of the Doctor of Ministry Program (2001–2008), returned to us in a part-time role as Director of the Homiletics Program and Adjunct Professor of Homiletics.
+He became Resident Scholar of the Francis Schaeffer Institute in 2018.
+Dr. Eswine continues to serve as Lead Pastor at Riverside Church (EPC) in Webster Groves, Missouri, where he has served since 2008.
+In his new role at Covenant, D. Eswine teaches the introductory homiletics course, the introductory lectures for the core homiletics curriculum, and oversees the Seminary’s adjunct and visiting instructors who teach the homiletics preaching labs.

 In addition to his service at Covenant and Riverside Church, Dr. Eswine and his wife, Jessica, serve ministry leaders and those who doubt by opening their home and pursuing he wisdom of Jesus for the questions of life.
 Dr. Eswine serves on the board of Pastors in Residence Ministries and on the board of Webster-Rock Hill Ministries.
 As past moderator of Mid-America Presbytery (EPC), Dr. Eswine teaches advanced-level courses in pastoral leadership, apologetics, and preaching at various seminaries.